Weekly newsletter

 Exmouth Food Bank

-February 2025 we are focusing on replenishing our core stock so that we can continue to feed those in need.
+e are currently focusing on replenishing our core stock so that we can continue to feed those in need.

 In addition toiletries such as hair shampoo, conditioner, body wash and deodorant would also be helpful.
-Plus bags for life.
+Also bags for life.

-Thank you for your generosity YOU are AMAZING !
+Thank you for your support.
+You are AMAZING !

 Prayers